 \section{Introduction}

 Language is a compressed medium through which humans distill and communicate their knowledge and experience of the world.
 Large language models (LLMs) have emerged as a promising approach to capture this abstraction, learning to represent the world through projection into language space~\cite{brown2020language,openai2023gpt,chowdhery2022palm,bommasani2021opportunities}.
-While these models are believed to internalize generalizable knowledge in the text form, it remains a question about how to use such generalizable knowledge to enable embodied agents to physically \emph{act} in the real world.
+While these models are believed to internalize generalizable knowledge as text, it remains a question about how to use it to enable embodied agents to physically \emph{act} in the real world.

-We look at the problem of grounding abstract language instructions (e.g., ``set up the table'') in the robot actions~\cite{tellex2020robots}.
+We look at the problem of grounding abstract language instructions (e.g., ``set up the table'') in robot actions~\cite{tellex2020robots}.
 Prior works have leveraged lexical analysis to parse the instructions~\cite{tellex2011understanding,kollar2010toward,bollini2013interpreting}, while more recently language models have been used to decompose the instructions into a textual sequence of steps~\cite{huang2022language,ahn2022can,zeng2022socratic}.
-However, to enable physical interactions with the environment, existing approaches typically rely on a repertoire of manually-designed or pre-trained motion primitives (i.e., skills) that may be invoked by an LLM or a planner, and this reliance on individual skill acquisition is often considered a major bottleneck of the system due to the lack of large-scale robotic data.
+However, to enable physical interactions with the environment, existing approaches typically rely on a repertoire of pre-defined motion primitives (i.e., skills) that may be invoked by an LLM or a planner, and this reliance on individual skill acquisition is often considered a major bottleneck of the system due to the lack of large-scale robotic data.
 The question then arises: how can we leverage the wealth of internalized knowledge of LLMs at the even fine-grained action level for robots, without requiring laborious data collection or manual designs for each individual primitive?